ayushmehrotra451/the-wild-oasis/README.md

+# Use credentials as
+Email- test@test.com
+password - 12345678

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.